-Japan is a country full of beauty and wonder, not to mention its fascinating history.
-And the names!
-Unlike many modern countries, Japanese parents have remained within the tradition of choosing the name for their children.
+Japan is a country full of beauty and wonders, not to mention its fascinating history.
+And the names in Japanese!
+Unlike many modern countries, Japanese parents have stayed within the tradition when choosing the name for their children.

-Origins of Japanese baby names
+Origins of Japanese names for babies

-Japanese parents have to consider many things when choosing a name for their child, not only does it have to sound good, but when it is written in kanji characters, the basic meaning of the name becomes easily visible.
+Japanese parents have many things to consider when choosing a name for their child, not only does it have to sound good, but when it is written in kanji characters, the basic meaning of the name becomes easily visible.

 Japanese names for girls

-Other names for girls you may like:
+Other names of Japanese girls that you may like:

 -Yuna (結菜) – Yuna means in Japanese “the moon”, “the night”.

-Japanese names for boys:
+Japanese names for children:

-Other names for boys you may like:
+Other names for kids you might like:

--Sho 翔 – The name Sho means “take flight”, “fly”.
+-Sho 翔 – The name Sho means “to take flight”, “to fly”.